 Your Letters and Numbers Cake Pan should come with instructions included; however, if you’ve misplaced them, you can find the instructions online here.

-You can also check out our video above on How to Make a Monogram Cake to see this pan in action!
+You can also check out our video below on How to Make a Monogram Cake to see this pan in action!

 A FEW MORE TIPS AND TRICKS